 First off, let’s get one thing clear – the Apple Pencil works very fluently with Pages.
 There are no menus to mess around with.
-Just tap anywhere on a document and you will find your Apple Pencil working just fine with it.
-Right now, the options are limited to smart annotations and drawings and both work very well indeed.
-The drawing tools are decent enough for someone to either sketch in a document, and the interface is simple, in best Apple tradition.
-Just long press the Pencil anywhere in a document and an empty box pops up, for you to draw in.
+Just tap anywhere on a document, and you will find your Apple Pencil working just fine with it.
+Right now, the options are limited to smart annotations and drawings, and both work very well indeed.
+The drawing tools are decent enough for someone to sketch in a document, and the interface is simple, in the best Apple tradition.
+Just long-press the Pencil anywhere in a document, and an empty box pops up for you to draw in.
 You get options to draw and color objects inside this box, and you can resize it as well.
-Of course, as in previous versions of pages, you can insert images from your gallery as well as from a selection of pictures has preloaded in the app.
+Of course, as in previous versions of pages, you can insert images from your gallery as well as from a selection of pictures preloaded in the app.
 A neat touch, however, is that you can use the Apple Pencil to sketch or make notes on these images too.

 This brings us to perhaps the biggest strength of the Apple Pencil in Pages – what Apple terms Smart Annotations.
 If you are the kind of person that likes to scribble and make notes on documents, then this is your zone.
 You can scribble anywhere on a document, and the annotations are smart in the sense that they stay with the text to which they refer.
 So if you move the text to another place by hitting an enter or back key, the annotation goes with it – however, this is not the case if you copy and paste text to another part of the document.
 You can move the annotations, be they notes, sketches, or symbols, to any part of the document using the move feature, and of course, just as in drawing, you have a few colors and nibs to choose from.
 And, of course, given just how good the Apple Pencil is in terms of palm rejection and sensitivity, writing is an absolute pleasure.